bjoo/parallel_for/README.md

 We suspect that struct members that are USM pointers are not captured correctly in SYCL lambdas.
 Discussions with James Brodman indicate that there is such a bug already being worked on.
-I am putting in this bugreport so that the issue can be tracked on the GitHub public compiler too.
+I am putting in this bugreport so that the issue can be tracked on GitHub also.